whatwg/cookiestore/explainer.md

 ### Read the cookies for a specific URL

-Cookies are URL-scoped, so pages
+Cookies are URL-scoped, so fetches to different URLs may include different cookies, even when the URLs have the same origin.
+The application can specify the URL whose associated cookies will be read.

 ```javascript
 await cookieStore.getAll({url: '/admin'});